Quelklef/nifty-launcher/README.md

 This means that as use-cases of Nifty get more complex, the complexity of the API will only increase a little bit in response.
 This is a big improvement over the status quo of "starting simple" with a standard config file and eventually drowning in complexity trying to shoehorn in more and more features.
 (See, for instance, Typescript's `tsconfig.json`.)
 By choosing Javascript as its "config format", Nifty gives the user a massive amount of flexibility, power, and expresiveness.

 You use `nifty` by calling it with a path to your configuration module, eg `nifty /path/to/config.js`.
-The provided module is expected to define a global `exports` object of the type `Exports` specified below.
+The provided module may use `require('nifty')` to gain access to the Nifty module, which has the type provided below.
 Also see `example/`.

 ```
+exports :: Exports

-type Item =
+type Exports =
-  { text :: String
-      -- ^ Item text
-  , exec :: () -> ()
+  { run :: (Query -> Array Item) -> ()
-      -- ^ What to do when the item is selected
-  , render :: ({ isSelected :: Bool }) -> Node
-      -- ^ Render to a DOM node
-  , isSticky :: Bool
+  , lib :: Lib
-      -- ^ Sticks to top of sort
   }

+type Query = String

 type Lib =

   -- | Built-in fuzzy sort
   { sort :: (Array Item, String) -> Array Item

-  -- | Execute a bash string
-  , exec :: String -> ()

   -- | Make a standard item
   , mkItem ::